My Easy Chicken and Sausage Gumbo Recipe with Healthy Gumbo Roux!

 2. Place flour on baking sheet and bake 20 minutes.
-Stir every 7–10 minutes or until dark nutty brown color.
-Set aside.
+Stir every 7–10 minutes or until dark nutty brown color and set aside.

-3. In large nonstick pot coated with nonstick cooking spray, stir-fry sausage over medium heat until crispy brown and set aside.
-Remove any excess grease, recoat skillet with nonstick cooking spray.
+3. In large nonstick pot coated with nonstick cooking spray, stir-fry sausage over medium heat and cook until crispy brown.
+Set aside and remove any excess grease.
+Recoat skillet with nonstick cooking spray.

 4. Add chicken and cook, stirring until starting to brown and then add onion, garlic, green pepper, and celery, cooking until tender.
 Stir in browned flour, stir continuously.